 The thing with exercise and getting fit is to do it regularly.

-When you do exercise regularly your body starts to say “Oh, OK.
-I need to make those muscles better, and think about using some of this fat I’ve stored too.”
-If you don’t do it regularly then your body says “Whew!
+When you exercise regularly, your body says, 'Oh, OK.
+I need to improve those muscles and consider using some of my stored fat.'
+If you don't do it regularly, then your body says 'Whew!
 That was tough!
-I’d better store some more fat just in case we have to do something like that again!!”
+I'd better store some more fat just in case we have to do something like that again!!'

 The point is to start a programme, don't shock your body, and do it regularly.

-You can search the internet and download lots of “16-week programme” or “see your abs in 2 weeks“.
-The fact is that these will unlikely work as you need to create a schedule of exercise that’s applicable to you.
+You can search the internet and download lots of '16-week programmes' or 'see your abs in 2 weeks'.
+The fact is that these will unlikely work as you need to create a schedule of exercise that applies to you.

-If on the other hand, you’ve not walked in ages and a mile can leave you a little bit out of breath, you will want to set smaller goals.
-Gradually get yourself up to a few miles, then start taking in some small hills.
+If, on the other hand, you've not walked in ages, and a mile can leave you a little bit out of breath, you will want to set smaller goals.
+Gradually get up to a few miles, then take in some small hills.